yourdash/yourdash/instance/backend/Plan.md

-manages the interface between the filesystem and the yourdash Instance allows services to recieve updates of when a file has been changed and what about that file has changed allows users to only access files which are in their respective areas
+manages the interface between the filesystem and the yourdash Instance allows services to recieve updates of when a file has been changed and what about that file has changed allows users to only access files which are in their respective areas accepts input in protocols user::ewsgit:   - the user's home dir as the origin team::team_name:    - the team's home dir as the origin
+core:   - the instance's cwd as the origin ext::ext_id:   - an external storage source as the origin, resolved by id